Creating Intersections in Civil 3D: Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video, we're gonna go ahead and create some intersections now that we've prepared our corridors to accept them.
-So to do that, we're gonna go ahead and drop down into this intersections dropdown, select create intersections, and then Civil 3D is going to prompt us to select our intersection point.
+In this video, we're going to go ahead and create some intersections now that we've prepared our corridors to accept them.
+So to do that, we're going to go ahead and drop down into this Intersections dropdown, select Create Intersections, and then Civil 3D is going to prompt us to select our intersection point.

-I'm gonna go ahead and start by creating the first intersection, which is gonna be our highway and our dev main alignment.
-So I'm gonna go ahead and zoom in to around where our intersection is.
-I'm gonna go ahead and hover over where that intersection might be, and I'm gonna try and snap using this X snap right here for intersection.
+I'm going to go ahead and start by creating the first intersection, which is going to be our Highway and our Dev Main alignment.
+So I'm going to go ahead and zoom in to around where our intersection is.
+I'm going to go ahead and hover over where that intersection might be, and I'm going to try and snap using this X snap right here for intersection.

-I'm gonna click.
-Now, sometimes Civil 3D doesn't quite grab the right one.
-So I'm gonna click around in here and try and find that intersection.
+I'm going to click.
+Now, sometimes Civil 3D doesn't quite grab the right one, so I'm going to click around in here and try and find that intersection.

 And so I've now clicked around.
 Civil 3D did find the intersection.
 So I had to click a little bit up above here, but ultimately Civil 3D did find this intersection.

 Sometimes it has a little bit of a hard time.
-But moving on from here, I'm gonna go ahead and write in the name for my intersection, which will be intersection highway-dev.
-And then I'm not gonna write it into description.
+But moving on from here, I'm going to go ahead and write in the name for my intersection, which will be Intersection Highway-Dev.
+And then I'm not going to write in a description.

 Learn Civil 3D